Giving Household Brands the Apple Treatment — How to Upgrade a Brand

 Still, everyone flies Ryan Air.
 Why?
-Because it’s cheap.
+Because it was cheap.

-Being a brand offering affordable products doesn’t mean you have to be cheap though.
+Being household brands offering affordable products doesn’t mean you have to be cheap.

 Your staff can offer excellent customer service, and your brand can look amazing.

-With this make-over, we wanted to remove the negative connotations with flying with a low-budget airline.
+With this make-over, we wanted to remove the negative connotations of flying with a low-budget airline.

 Aeroplane tickets can be crowded with information and difficult to read.

 We wanted to change that and give them a more sophisticated look.